pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

   the corresponding element of ``s`` is a number, and is zero if the corresponding element of ``s`` is NaN.

 If you wish to create an sqw object then there are only two possible inputs you can give to the ``sqw`` command.
-You must supply either a file name, where sqw data can be found, or you can supply a structure array that has all of the appropriate fields for an sqw object in it.
+You must supply either a file name where sqw data can be found, or you can supply a structure array that has all of the appropriate fields for an sqw object in it.
 That is to say if you typed:

 ::